duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 ```
 ---
 ### generate_boundary_points
-input:
+Input:
 - shp_data_dir – directory containing the shapefile of the studied waterbody
 - point_data_dir – directory containing .csv file (no other .csv files) with measured depth values along the shoreline (e.g., in subfolder outline).
 The CSV file must contain the following columns: [Longitude], [Latitude] – coordinates in ETRS89 / UTM Zone 33N, [Depth (m)] – measured water depth at the lakeside, and [Date] – date of measurement (only one unique date is allowed) format (MM/DD/YYYY).

 Variables:
 - edge_points_zero – if True, skips all interpolation and assigns zero depth to all edge points.

-output:
+Output:
 - boundary_gdf – GeoDataFrame (EPSG:25833) containing: [geometry] – point geometry, [Longitude], [Latitude] – X/Y coordinates, [Depth (m)] – water depth value, [file_id] – "artificial_boundary_points", and [Date] – date of depth assignment.

 In code variables:
 - spacing – distance between generated edge points in meters (default: 1)
-- interpoaltion_distance: distance between measured depth of edge point, within they get connected, in m (default is 150)
+- interpolation_distance: distance between measured depth of edge point, within they get connected, in m (default is 150)
 - extrapolation_distance: distance to extrapolate measured depth to the side without measured point within interpolation_distance, in m (default is 15)

-functionality:
+Functionality:

 Generates evenly spaced artificial shoreline points along the polygon outline of the waterbody with the specified spacing.
 If edge_points_zero is set to True, all points receive a fixed depth of 0 m and no measured data is used.
 Otherwise, each measured point is matched to its nearest generated shoreline point using geometric distance.
 If two measured points are within interpolation_distance, all intermediate points are assigned linearly interpolated depth values.
 If no second measured point is within reach, the depth is locally extrapolated over a distance of up to extrapolation_distance.
 All shoreline points without assigned depth are removed from the output.

 ---
 ### combine_multibeam_edge
-input:
+Input:
 - geodf_projected: GeoDataFrame (output of generate_boundary_points)
 - boundary_gdf : GeoDataFrame (output of create_multibeam_points) or (output of detect_and_remove_faulty_depths if error detection is done without edge points)

-output:
+Output:
-- gdf_combined: GeoDataFrame (epsg: 25833) [file_id], [Utc] - only for Beam-points, [Beam_type] - only for beam points, [Depth (m)], [Longitude], [Latitude], [geometry] - point geometry, [Date] - only for artifical_boundary_points
+- gdf_combined: GeoDataFrame (epsg: 25833) [file_id], [Utc] - only for Beam-points, [Beam_type] - only for beam points, [Depth (m)], [Longitude], [Latitude], [geometry] - point geometry, [Date] - only for artificial_boundary_points

-functionality:
+Functionality:

-Merges Beam measurements of create_multibeam_points and artifical edge points of generate_boundary_points into one GeoDataFrame. boundary_gdf can be inspected without multibeam points easily.
+Merges Beam measurements of create_multibeam_points and artificial edge points of generate_boundary_points into one GeoDataFrame. boundary_gdf can be inspected without multibeam points easily.

 ---
 ### adjust_depths
-input:
+Input:
 - com_gdf: GeoDataFrame, output of combine_multibeam_edge

-output:
+Output:
-- com_gdf, unchanged except [Depth (m)] has negativ values
+- com_gdf, unchanged except [Depth (m)] has negative values

-functionality:
+Functionality:

-changes measured depth distance into neagtiv depth values
+changes measured depth distance into neagtive depth values

 ---
 ### correct_waterlevel
-input:
+Input:
 - gdf: GeoDataFrame containing sonar measurement data, including depth and spatial coordinates.
-- data_dir: Path to data-folder including one "waterlevel" folder with a CSV file "waterlevel.csv" containing mesaured water levels. "waterlevel.scv" contains "waterlevel" in m and "date" in (DD/MM/YYYY-format)column  The earliest measurement must be of same day or earlier than the first sonar measurment.
-The latest measuremnt must be at the same day or later than latest sonar-measurement.
+- data_dir: Path to data-folder including one "waterlevel" folder with a CSV file "waterlevel.csv" containing measured water levels. "waterlevel.scv" contains "waterlevel" in m and "date" in (DD/MM/YYYY-format)column.
+The earliest measurement must be of same day or earlier than the first sonar measurement.
+The latest measurement must be at the same day or later than latest sonar-measurement.

 Variables:
 - reference_day (optional): Reference day for depth correction (MM/DD/YYYY format), if empty, reference day gets determined automatically

-output:
+Output:
 - gdf_corrected: GeoDataFrame with updated depth values:
 [Depth (m)]: Corrected depth values, adjusted for water level fluctuations.
 [Depth_uncorrected (m)]: Original depth values before correction.
 Other columns remain unchanged.

-message:
+Message:

 "Reference day from user input: MM/DD/YYYY" - if user gave reference date or
-"Reference day automatically set to: MM/DD/YYYY" - if reference day gt automatically determined
+"Reference day automatically set to: MM/DD/YYYY" - if reference day got automatically determined
 with MM/DD/YYYY being the reference day used for the calculations.

-functionality:
+Functionality:

 The function corrects measured depth values (Depth (m)) based on water level fluctuations recorded in waterlevel_csv.
 Uses "Date" from, that gets completed from date/Time if it has missing values.
-Date gets srted by unique values.
+Date gets sorted by unique values.
 Matches are searched with date in waterlevel.
 Converts date in numerical values and uses np.interp() to linearly interpolate missing water levels for measurement days.
 Reference day gets determined, if not given by user input, by Choose the first measurement day with an exact match in the water level dataset.
 If no exact match exists, select the closest date based on proximity to available water level records.
-Calculate the depth correction: Depth (m) = Depth (m) - (waterlevel_measurement - waterlevel_reference), except if Depth (m) == 0  (should only happen at artifical edge points).
+Calculate the depth correction: Depth (m) = Depth (m) - (waterlevel_measurement - waterlevel_reference), except if Depth (m) == 0 (should only happen at artificial edge points).
 Store corrected data in Depth (m) and the original uncorrected data in "Depth_uncorrected (m)".